mgkid3310/AWESome/README.md

 `[this, _radarMode, _distance] call orbis_atc_fnc_addRadarScreen;`

 The `_radarMode` (default: 1) parameter works in 3 modes:
-0: Civilian, same side or civilian side aircrafts only
+0: Civilian, same side or civilian side aircraft only
-1: Military, civilian mode plus radar detected aircrafts
+1: Military, civilian mode plus radar detected aircraft
-2: Observer, all alive aircrafts
+2: Observer, all alive aircraft

 The `_distance` (default: 10) parameter is a number type
 parameter which determines how far the controller can move